 Figure 5: Comparison of ERWP values for the offloading models under different arrival rates jobs with higher deadlines have more chance to be transmitted with the fast WiFi network, leading to smaller response time; while with lower deadlines jobs leave the queue earlier, leading to smaller queueing delays.
 Therefore, by optimally choosing the abandonment rate γ , the delayed offloading model can achieve the smallest ERWP value as depicted in Fig. 4.
-As shown in Fig. 5, the non-delayed offloading model is more sensitive to the job arrival rate.
-When considering response time as a more important factor (e.g., for delay-sensitive applications), it is better to use the delayed offloading energy consumption more important (e.g., for delay-tolerant applications), the non-delayed offloading model is preferred.
-6. REFERENCES - [1] E. Hyytiä, T. Spyropoulos, and J. Ott.
-Optimizing offloading strategies in mobile cloud computing.
-2013. - [2] K. Lee, J. Lee, Y. Yi, I. Rhee, and S. Chong.
-Mobile data offloading: How much can wifi deliver?
-Networking, IEEE/ACM Transactions on, 21(2):536-550, 2013. - [3] F. Mehmeti and T. Spyropoulos.
-Performance analysis of "on-the-spot" mobile data offloading.
-In Global Communications Conference (GLOBECOM), 2013 IEEE, pages 1577-1583.
-IEEE, 2013. - [4] F. Mehmeti and T. Spyropoulos.
-Is it worth to be patient? analysis and optimization of delayed mobile data offloading.
-In INFOCOM, 2014 Proceedings IEEE, pages 2364-2372.
-IEEE, 2014. - [5] N. Perel and U. Yechiali.
-Queues with slow servers and impatient customers.
-European Journal of Operational Research, 201(1):247-258, 2010.
+As shown in Fig. 5, the non-delayed offloading model is more sensitive to the job arrival rates.
+When considering response time as a more important factor (e.g., for delay-sensitive applications), it is better to use the delayed offloading model; while at higher ω when considering energy consumption more important (e.g., for delay-tolerant applications), the non-delayed offloading model is preferred.
+6. REFERENCES - [1] K. Lee, J. Lee, Y. Yi, I. Rhee, and S. Chong, "Mobile data offloading: How much can wifi deliver?," Networking, IEEE/ACM Transactions on, vol. 21, no. 2, pp. 536-550, 2013. - [2] F. Mehmeti and T. Spyropoulos, "Performance analysis of "on-the-spot" mobile data offloading," in Global Communications Conference (GLOBECOM), 2013 IEEE, pp. 1577-1583, IEEE, 2013. - [3] E. Hyytiä, T. Spyropoulos, and J. Ott, "Optimizing offloading strategies in mobile cloud computing," 2013. - [4] F. Mehmeti and T. Spyropoulos, "Is it worth to be patient? analysis and optimization of delayed mobile data offloading," in INFOCOM, 2014 Proceedings IEEE, pp. 2364-2372, IEEE, 2014. - [5] N. Perel and U. Yechiali, "Queues with slow servers and impatient customers," European Journal of Operational Research, vol. 201, no. 1, pp. 247-258, 2010.